-We will post the revised document on this website and present it at the October CPNO Meeting and ask for a “Vote of Confidence” at the November CPNO meeting to move forward with the process .
+The Candler Park Historic Designation Committee will present this outline at the October CPNO meeting and ask for a “Vote of Confidence” at the November CPNO meeting.
 This vote is NOT to approve a final Local Historic District Designation but is a vote to proceed with the process of community engagement to draft regulations that we, Candler Park, would like for our neighborhood.
 Aaron Fortner of Canvas Planning Group will lead this process and help us draft the regulations.
 We will also need to raise funds to pay for his services.
 Another vote will take place AFTER Candler Park drafts its proposed Local Historic District regulations.

 Local Historic District Basics

 See all work completed to-date at HistoricCandlerPark.org